ENCODE-DCC/gcs-s3-transfer-service/README.md

 This will enable you to trigger uploads via a Cloud Tasks queue, instead of raw POSTs to the App Engine endpoint.

 *WARNING*: Deploying like this will disable existing queues not specified in the `queue.yaml`

+## Logs and Monitoring

+Logs will appear under `stderr` GCP `Logging`.
+The easiest way to get to the relevant logs on the GCP console is to navigate to `App Engine > Services`, then under `Diagnose` on the right hand side click the `Logs` in the dropdown menu.

+CPU, memory, and other instance stats will appear under `Monitoring > Dashboards` , click on `App Engine` to filter.